theobytes/smartblog/content/blog/django-models-fields-how-to-design-better-django-models.md

 title: 'Django models fields:  How to design better django models'
 description: >-
-  Designing better django models can help improve your applications overall implementations.
+  Designing better django models can help improve your applications overall design implementations and code readability.
 In this post, we'll get the introduction to django models, ORM concepts and how to design better models.
 ---
 Designing better django models can help improve your applications overall implementations.
 In this post, we'll get the introduction to django models, ORM concepts and how to design better models.